Homemade Hawaiian Rolls with Bread Machine Dough

 If you want to imitate the round loaf sold in the grocery store, place 2/3’s of the dough into a round pie tin.
 Make rolls or a small loaf with the remainder of the loaf.
 Trying to use all of the dough in one loaf makes it nearly impossible to bake all the way through.

-• Use a Silicone Mat for Cleanup: Shaping dough on a silicone baking mat makes cleanup faster—just toss it in the dishwasher.
+- Use a Silicone Mat for Cleanup: Shape dough on a silicone baking mat—just rinse or toss it in the dishwasher after.

-• Use a Cookie Sheet Under Foil Pans: Placing foil pans on a metal baking sheet helps the bottoms brown evenly in the oven.
+- Use a Cookie Sheet Under Foil Pans: This helps the bottoms brown evenly.

 Hawaiian Rolls Bread Machine Recipe